 The phyllo gives this dish a lighter topping.
 It’s fun and it’s crunchy and makes a delicious topping.
 We served this right out of the pan.
 Set it on the table and dug right in.
 I think you will love how simple and delicious this pot pie is.
 It’s loaded with veggies and you can easily swap some of them out for your fav combo of veggies.
 It’s much lighter than a regular pot pie but still has the same tasty qualities you love in a classic one.

-- 2 leeks white and light green parts only sliced in half lengthwise and then sliced thin (or 4-6 green onions)
+- 2 leeks white and light green parts only, cleaned, sliced in half lengthwise and then sliced thin (or 4-6 green onions or 1 yellow onion)

 - ¼ cup white wine (optional)